nopnop2002/esp-mesh-lite-examples/README.md

 You can try esp-mesh-lite now.

 # no_router_message_exchange
 An example of a routerless mesh network that exchanges data between nodes.

 # mesh2uart
-esp-mesh-lite and UART/USB gateway application.
+esp-mesh-lite and UART/USB gateway application with routerless mesh networking.

 # mesh2ble
-esp-mesh-lite and BLE gateway application.
+esp-mesh-lite and BLE gateway application with routerless mesh networking.